Apple Home: Home app

 The Home app, which unifies all devices into one app, was introduced on iPhones and iPads on September 13, 2016, with iOS 10, and on Apple Watches with watchOS 3.
-The app also added support for automations using an Apple TV, and preprogrammed scenes which can set multiple devices using a single command.
+The app also added support for automations using a fourth generation Apple TV, and preprogrammed scenes which can set multiple devices using a single command.
 Home toggles can also be added to the Control Center, allowing control over connected devices without having to use Siri or open the Home app.
 The Home app was introduced on Macs with macOS 10.14 Mojave, which was released on September 24, 2018.

 With the release of iOS 16, iPadOS 16 and macOS Ventura in 2022, Home received a major redesign to make the app easier to navigate.
 With iOS 16.4, iPadOS 16.4, tvOS 16.4 and macOS Ventura 13.3 released on March 27, 2023, Home received the option to upgrade to a new architecture which was rebuilt from the ground up to be more efficient for users with multiple Apple Home devices.
 (Note: The architecture was originally released with iOS 16.2, iPadOS 16.2, tvOS 16.2 and macOS Ventura 13.1 on December 13, 2022, but Apple pulled the update nine days later after receiving reports of multiple issues.)
-Once a home is upgraded to the new architecture, devices using older operating systems can no longer access the Home app. iOS 18 brought guest access and in-app electricity usage integration. iOS 26, iPadOS 26, tvOS 26 and macOS Tahoe removed support for the previous Apple Home architecture.
+Once a home is upgraded to the new architecture, it is no longer accessible by devices using older operating systems. iOS 18 brought guest access and in-app electricity usage integration. iOS 26, iPadOS 26, tvOS 26 and macOS Tahoe removed support for the previous Apple Home architecture.
+Functionality using older operating systems ended on February 10, 2026.